 While well-known humorists and advertisers were capturing the emotionally attention of customers and passersby, SYZ also involved many world-class artists in their less-than-conventional phenomenon such as the airbrush artist, Charlie White, who illustrated the front of the circus box, while Seymour Chwast’s work covered the rest.

 The circus box was such an eyeful, that it ended up being displayed in the Louvre in Paris, France!

 SYZ were primarily geared toward those who enjoyed sweet popcorn, but without a handful of nuts like their nationalist cousin Cracker Jack.
 The Zonkers were kosher, but they did contain dairy products.

 Unfortunately, the product was discontinued after food distribution goliath ConAgra Foods bought out Lincoln Foods in 2007.
 However, as of May 2012, ConAgra is producing them on a limited edition basis for Walgreens.

-It goes without saying, that Screaming Yellow Zonkers were not only an experience for your mouth to behold, but ALL of your senses as they would entice your eyes with strangely absurd art, your belly with gut-wrenching laughter due to the nonsensical obscurist banter, and emotional stimulation derived of the overall rebellious spirit of this counter-cultural delight.
+They would entice your eyes with strangely absurd art, your belly with gut-wrenching laughter due to the nonsensical obscurist banter, and emotional stimulation derived of the overall rebellious spirit of this counter-cultural delight.